PrefectHQ/prefect/docs/cloud/connecting.md

 - Are you logging into Prefect Cloud 2?
 Prefect Cloud 1 and Prefect Cloud 2 use separate accounts.
 Make sure to use the right Prefect Cloud 2 URL: <https://app.prefect.cloud/>
 - Do you already have a Prefect Cloud account?
 If you’re having difficulty accepting an invitation, try creating an account first using the email associated with the invitation, then accept the invitation.
-- Are you using a single sign-on (SSO) provider (Google or Microsoft) or just using a username and password login?
+- Are you using a single sign-on (SSO) provider, social authentication (Google, Microsoft, or GitHub) or just using an emailed link?

 Other tips to help with login difficulties: